ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingviewingclusters.md

 {: #vc_hybrid_addingviewingclusters-adding-licensing-settings}

 IBM-provided licenses for the following VMware components:
-  * vSphere Enterprise Plus 6.5u3 or 6.7u3, depending on the cluster that is ordered, which is 6.5 or 6.7
+* vSphere Enterprise Plus 6.7u3
-  * vCenter Server 6.5
 * VMware NSX® Service Providers 6.4 (Advanced or Enterprise edition)

 ### Network interface settings
 {: #vc_hybrid_addingviewingclusters-adding-network-interface-settings}

 Network interface card (NIC) settings are based on your selection of either **Public and private network** or **Private network only**.
 The following add-on services require public NICs and aren't available with the private option:
 * F5® BIG-IP®
 * FortiGate® Virtual Appliance